 When to get advice?

-If your baby still seems unhappy and cries more often despite your attempts to increase her feeds, you may need to consult your clinic sister or GP to check if anything else may be bothering her.
+If your baby still seems unhappy and cries more often despite your attempts to increase his feeds, you may need to consult your clinic sister or GP to check if anything else may be bothering him.